MarcWangzhiru/SpeclatentGS/README.md

 ```

 ## Dataset Preparation
 The dataset used in our method is in the same format as the dataset in Gaussian Splatting.
 If you want to use your custom dataset, follow the process of in [Gaussian Splatting](https://github.com/graphdeco-inria/gaussian-splatting.git).
+We obtained our own [shiny_dataset]( https://drive.google.com/file/d/1mmBmptl9Pd8crLfO9y2E51F_R4Ecy0R1/view?usp=sharing) by resize the images of original [Shiny Dataset](https://vistec-my.sharepoint.com/:f:/g/personal/pakkapon_p_s19_vistec_ac_th/EnIUhsRVJOdNsZ_4smdhye0B8z0VlxqOR35IR3bp0uGupQ?e=TsaQgM) and recolmap.

 ## Trainng